elwayman02/hella-drunk/content/uncle-nearest-1884.md

 # An Impressive Newcomer

-Uncle Nearest 1884 Small Batch is one of three whiskies offered by this brand established in summer 2017.
+Uncle Nearest 1884 Small Batch is one of three whiskies offered by this brand established in Summer 2017.
-This particular bittle is one of a series of blends curated by Master Blender Victoria Eady Butler, descendent of their namesake, "Uncle" Nearest Green, from barrels hand-picked by the company's CEO Fawn Weaver.
+This particular bottle is one of a series of blends curated by Master Blender Victoria Eady Butler, descendent of their namesake, "Uncle" Nearest Green, from barrels hand-picked by the company's CEO Fawn Weaver.
 Not much is known about what goes into the blend, though my research indicates the mashbill is at least 51% corn.